 New York’s JFK Airport is undergoing a major redevelopment, and that includes American Airlines’ Terminal 8.
-In 2019 we learned about the changes coming to Terminal 8, and also that British Airways would move to this terminal as of 2022.
+British Airways is in the process of moving to JFK Terminal 8, and as part of this we’re seeing the introduction of some new lounges.

 The basics of JFK Terminal 8 changes

 Just to recap the very basics, $400 million has been invested to redevelop JFK Terminal 8.
 Among the changes, this includes five new wide body gates, four new wide body hardstand parking positions, an enhanced baggage handling system, and 130,000 square feet of new and renovated terminal space, including new amenities and lounges.

 For what it’s worth, the remote stands will allegedly only be used to park planes that are on the ground for an extended period of time, rather than for boarding or deplaning.
 That’s good news.

 As part of this redevelopment, British Airways will exclusively be operating out of Terminal 8 as of December 1, 2022.
 American and British Airways have a transatlantic joint venture, so this is fantastic news, since it will make connections between the two airlines much more seamless.

 American has been underutilizing Terminal 8, and Terminal 7 will also eventually be demolished as part of the airport’s redevelopment, so British Airways’ move is needed for that reason as well.

 American & British Airways new premium check-in facility JFK

 With American and British Airways co-locating at Terminal 8, we’ll shortly see a new co-branded premium check-in facility open, offering “personalized, concierge-style service for top-tier guests.”
 This replaces American’s former Flagship First Check-in space, which closed in early 2022 in order to allow for this construction.